Tathra

 Family enjoying Bundalung Trail, Tathra

 Oysters are on the menu with the award-winning Tathra Oysters grown at Nelson Lake in Mimosa Rocks National Park.
-Buy them directly from the owners or order them at the Tathra Hotel or the popular Fat Tony’s restaurant.
-For that morning coffee or breakfast, there are plenty of options including Wild Orchid, Blend Providore or The Gap.
+Buy them directly from the owners or order them at the Tathra Hotel.
+For that morning coffee or breakfast, head for The Wharf Local, set inside a cargo shed on the wharf.

 Fresh Sydney Rock Oysters at the Tathra Hotel, on the Sapphire Coast on NSW